BoominJim121/PubFinderGeneral/README.md

 To download the .Net 6.0 SDK please go to [.Net 6.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 follow the instructions on these sites to ensure the machine is set up correctly.
+Please note that if you are running on a windows machine docker virtulization must be set on in the BIOS as well or the solution may not run.
 ## Documentation

 The project is a simple API that reads in a CSV file and out puts a custom formatted object list.